 - Representative of the full breadth of research activity at Kennesaw State University

-- Selection is competitive; you will be notified if you have been selected within a week of the deadline.
+- Selection is competitive; you will be notified if you have been selected within two weeks of the deadline.

-- Faculty funding will become available after the student has been selected.
+- Faculty funding will become available after the students have been selected.

 Recruitment of Students